-- A student auditing courses participates fully in the courses but is not required to take tests and does not receive grades. - Registration cannot be changed at a later date in order to obtain credit for courses audited. • - Students registering for credit will not receive a tuition refund if they choose to change their enrollment status to audit during the term. - Audit allows students to register for a course or courses at a discounted rate (one-half of the regular tuition) on a space available basis. - Only students with an original audit status will receive the tuition discount. - Discount applies to tuition only; students are responsible for all course fees.
+- A student may audit a course only if he/she has met the prerequisites for the course. - Financial aid and veteran students will not receive funding for courses audited. - A student auditing courses participates fully in the courses but is not required to take tests and does not receive grades. - Registration cannot be changed at a later date in order to obtain credit for courses audited. - Students registering for credit will not receive a tuition refund if they choose to change their enrollment status to audit during the term. - Audit allows students to register for a graded course or courses at a discounted rate (one-half of the regular tuition) on a space available basis.
+Registration of audit status is required within the refund period. - Only students with an original audit status will receive the tuition discount. - Discount applies to tuition only; students are responsible for all course fees.
 Some classes are not eligible for this discount because they have prerequisites or require admittance to a programs (i.e. Nursing).
-Some classes are fee based rather than tuition (i.e. web classes, OCCI and community education classes that are self-support) and are excluded from the discount.
+Some classes are fee based rather than tuition based (i.e. web classes, Oregon Coast Culinary Institute and community education classes that are self-supporting) and are excluded from the discount.